NickGrunert/master-thesis/modules/02_algorithm.typ

     The pipeline starts with the calculation of the derivative of the nDSM data using the Sobel operator @SobelOperator.
     Interestingely, visualizing the absolute values inside the bars plots shows the roof segments quite clearly, as the graph is a layering of the individual segments graphs.
     While the clipping which follows in the next step was introduced to improve the contrast in the values, we also apply logarithmic scaling to the output values of the derivative.
-    Further discussed in @log, this step is helpful in enhancing the contrast of the image, which in turn makes it easier to interpret.
+    //Further discussed in @section:log, this step is helpful in enhancing the contrast of the image, which in turn makes it easier to interpret.

     The next step is clipping the extreme values of the derivative data.
     This step may not be neccessary, but it adds nice and wanted improvements to the algorithm.